 Energy Spent and Weight Loss

-Even with a greater expense of energy, you may not see a significant difference in the amount of weight or fat you lose, according to a study published in the “Journal of Sports Medicine and Physical Fitness”.
-Participants in both the land- and water-based groups lost weight and body fat, and both groups saw a decrease in body measurements and skinfold when the exercises were comparable for intensity, duration and frequency.
+Even with a greater expense of energy, you may not see a significant difference in the amount of weight or fat you lose, according to a study published in the “Journal of Sports Medicine and Physical Fitness.”
+Participants in both the land and water-based groups lost weight and body fat, and both groups saw a decrease in body measurements and skinfold when the exercises were comparable for intensity, duration, and frequency.

-Aerobics in a pool protects and cushions the joints during exercise because it is an extremely low-impact exercise.
-Aerobics in some land settings may provide low-impact exercise, such as dancing, rebounding and walking, but you do not have the cushioning protection that water provides.
+One of the benefits of aquatic exercise is the improved range of motion.
 The buoyancy offered by the water reduces the effect of gravity and allows your joints more range of motion.
-If you have joint damage and/or range of motion issues, water aerobics may offer the better alternative for your fitness goals.
+If you have joint damage and/or range of motion issues, water aerobics may offer a better alternative for your fitness goals.

 If you have severe low blood pressure, an infectious disease, open sores, allergies to chlorine or compromised breathing, water aerobics may not offer the best option.

 Bone Density and Osteoporosis